 Regulations of the MER program affect individuals who received Medicaid benefits on or after October 1, 1993.
 Collections will be pursued against the estate of the recipient up to the amount of Medicaid benefits correctly paid or up to the determined value of the recipient's estate, whichever is less.

-MER staff is currently housed at DHCFP.
+The MER program is administered by DHCFP.

 A-140.3 Affected Individuals

 MER actions are imposed against Medicaid recipients who are: